Isle of View (Jimmie Spheeris album)

 Isle of View is an album by American singer-songwriter Jimmie Spheeris.
 It was his debut album and was released in 1971 by Columbia Records.
-The album did not have any success on the charts, but it was a FM radio hit, and through it Spheeris developed a cult following.
+The album did not have any success on the charts, but it was an FM radio hit, and through it Spheeris developed a cult following.

 Background

 Spheeris wrote the lyrics for the album while his was staying with his friend Richie Havens, in his West Village apartment.
 Spheeris recalled that it was a "very magical time" for him.
 He said "an awkward line between innocence and the world's sleaziest ways was drawn and I seemed to hang delicately between the two".
 He went on to say that the songs were primarily based on his "struggle for freedom, and they were dreams".

 His former bass player, Johnny Pierce said Clive Davis discovered Spheeris when he was 22 years old.
 He says during that period in the music industry, "it was like there was this huge door open, almost like a renaissance happening musically, and all different kinds of artists were allowed to come in".
 American journalist Liane Hansen noted how his debut album received a significant amount of FM radio airplay; she said that "in the early '70s, that's when FM radio was coming up and it was free form.
 I mean, what one heard on the radio actually reflected often the tastes of the person who happened to have the shift".